Instalab

 A high-protein meal the night before your draw can temporarily lower bicarbonate by increasing your body's acid load.
 Intense exercise does the same thing by flooding your blood with lactic acid.
 For the most reliable baseline reading, aim for a draw taken in the morning after a typical evening meal and at least 24 hours after any hard workout.

 Perhaps the most important interpretive trap: a low bicarbonate reading does not automatically mean metabolic acidosis.
-It can also result from chronic hyperventilation (respiratory alkalosis), which causes bicarbonate to drop as a normal compensatory response.
+It can also result from chronic hyperventilation, a condition called respiratory alkalosis in which prolonged overbreathing lowers CO2 and causes bicarbonate to drop as a normal compensatory response.
 Without knowing your blood pH or CO2 levels, a standalone bicarbonate value can be ambiguous.
 If your reading is unexpectedly low, an arterial or venous blood gas can resolve the question.

 A single bicarbonate reading is a snapshot, not a verdict.
 Because individual set points vary and day-to-day fluctuations are real, watching your trend over time tells you far more than any one number.
 If your bicarbonate has been drifting downward across several readings, that trajectory matters even if every individual result technically falls within the "normal" range.